ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 like those involved with connection setup, can be amortized, but there are several ways in which oblivious HTTP is more expensive than a direct request:

-* Each oblivious request requires at least two regular HTTP requests, which adds latency.
+* Each oblivious encapsulation requires at least two regular HTTP requests, which adds latency.

 * Each request is expanded in size with additional HTTP fields,